 Can ceramic plates go in the microwave?

-Use ceramic plates if they are labeled as being microwaveable.
-Ensure that there is no metallic trim around edges.
+Most ceramic plates can go in the microwave.
+Use ceramic plates if they are labeled as microwaveable.
+Otherwise check there is no metallic trim around edges that could spark with the dielectric heating and damage the microwave oven.